SecureCapital/searchable/README.md

   call:
     "where(params[:where]).where.not(params[:where_not]).or(model.where(params[:or]).where.not(params[:or_not]))"
   description:
     'Common where conditions.
 The user may only place conditions on fields given in the _filters rule.
-The sanitizer will try to convert the received values to the set type in the ruleset.
-Failure to convert will raise an exception.
-Unpermitted fields will be ignored and not raise an exception.
-If the user is not permitted to collect all records, which has been implemented with a where(...) query, it is essential to disallow `or` and `or_not` params as these will grant access to the unpermitted data.'
+The sanitizer will try to convert the received values to type defined in the ruleset.
+Failure to convert will raise an exception. disallowed fields will be ignored and not raise an exception.
+If the user is not permitted to collect all records, which has been implemented with a where(...) query, it is essential to disallow `or` and `or_not` params as these will grant access to the disallowed data.'

 fields:
   params:
-    fields: 'Array of srings'
+    fields: 'Array of strings'
   rules:
     _allowed_fields: 'Array of permitted fields to select'
     _required_fields: 'Array of fields that will be included disregarding the params.'
   call:
-    select(fields)
+    "select(params[:fields])"
   description:
     'Useful for reducing the amount of data or collecting associated data.
-Trying to fetch unpermitted fields do not raise an exception.'
+Trying to fetch disallowed fields do not raise an exception.'

 order:
   params:
     order: "Hash of field names and ASC/DESC"
   rules:
     _allowed_ordering: "Array of fields that may be ordered on"
+  call:
+    "order(params[:order])"

 pagination:
   params: